History of rail transport in Ireland: Cork Suburban Rail Upgrade

+Four North

 An EU-funded feasibility study is due to be published on four-tracking between Connolly and Malahide to alleviate a major bottleneck on the Irish Rail network.
 The aim is to separate InterCity and express services from stopping services to remove conflicts and speed up journey times.

 Heuston Train Control Centre

 A new national train control centre has been built at Heuston Station in Dublin and it is expected to take full control of all signalling by 2028.
 A hodgepodge mixture of different bespoke signalling systems going across different decades and local train control operations in Connolly and Athlone, among others, has added to the difficulty in switching over.

 Nationwide Rollout of ETCS

 Irish Rail is in the process of rolling out ETCS signalling across the network.
 This will replace ATP (used by the existing DART trains) and CAWS used on InterCity trains.
 Both of these train control systems are unique to Irish Rail.
 ATP, in particular, has poor granular speed control and the switch to ETCS is expected to deliver quite significant journey time improvements.
 Head of series testing of ETCS on the 22000 class has been completed.